 It is not something new with the washing machine, anything, where things are cleaned out when we put detergent or soap in it, can build mold or messy smell.
 We actually forget that the thing which is being used for cleansing can need to be cleaned out.

 I have seen many users saying our washers got the feature to clean out by itself, why we need to clean them manually or following some traditional method to clean it.
 The feature just circulates the fresh air within the tub and exits the water.
+If you are looking for buy a washing machine you must check some awesome reviews on Top Reviews Guide.

 With the time, for months, when we are using a device continuously, mold and other bacteria get their way into it.
 So, you need to clean your washing machine and follow the mentioned traditional and latest methods to get a complete clean, mold-free washer.